The Prince: Influence

 Modern materialist philosophy developed in the 16th, 17th and 18th century, starting in the generations after Machiavelli.
 The importance of Machiavelli's realism was noted by many important figures in this endeavor, for example Jean Bodin, Francis Bacon, Harrington, John Milton, Spinoza, Rousseau, Hume, Edward Gibbon, and Adam Smith.
 Although he was not always mentioned by name as an inspiration, due to his controversy, he is also thought to have been an influence for other major philosophers, such as Montaigne, Descartes, Hobbes, Locke and Montesquieu.
 Due to the fame (or infamy) of his works, Machiavelli soon became a figure in the popular culture of the English stage.
 Machiavelli is featured as a character in the prologue of Christopher Marlowe's The Jew of Malta, and in William Shakespeare's tragic plays, such as Othello, Macbeth, and Richard III, feature characters whom are an example of the stage Machiavel, a type of character whom advances themselves politically via devious means.

 The republicanism in seventeenth-century England which led to the English Civil War, the Glorious Revolution and subsequent development of the English Constitution was strongly influenced by Machiavelli's political thought.
 Most of the Founding Fathers of the American Revolution are known or often proposed to have been strongly influenced by Machiavelli's political works, including Benjamin Franklin, James Madison, Thomas Jefferson, Alexander Hamilton and John Adams.
 Also, under the guidance of Voltaire, Frederick the Great of Prussia criticised Machiavelli's conclusions in his "Anti-Machiavel", published in 1740.
 At different stages in his life, Napoleon I of France wrote extensive comments to The Prince.
 After his defeat at Waterloo, these comments were found in the emperor's coach and taken by the Prussian military.
 20th century leaders also were influenced by Machiavelli.
 For example, Italian dictator Benito Mussolini wrote a discourse on The Prince.
-Soviet leader Joseph Stalin read The Prince and annotated his own copy.
+Soviet dictator Joseph Stalin read The Prince and annotated his own copy.